Tuhoe has clarified claims hunters with Department of Conservation-issued permits have been "banished" from the Urewera Ranges.

 "Te Urewera Board has to make its own management plan that is not a copy and paste of the DOC plan.
 This is our most important work.
 No decisions have been made."

-Mr Kruger said the board needed to consult with the various groups and organisations who had interests in the Urewera Ranges.
+Mr Kruger said the needed to consult with the various groups and organisations who had interests in the Urewera Ranges.

 Iwi spokesman for the National Deer Stalking Association and member of the Game Animal Council Alec McIver said Tuhoe had worked closely with stake holders and there was no need for hunters to be concerned.

 "The New Zealand Deer Association was involved in the process from the start.
 Tuhoe have set a national precedent for working closely with stakeholders and took the initiative of saying they would never stop public access.

 "There are no concerns for hunters at all, and no need for them to be worried, but just to be patient," he said.

 Local hunter Brook Slingsby said the Ureweras were a hot-spot for hunting, but information around the change had not been made readily accessible to hunters.